-Tel: +1 212 223 4000 Fax: +1 212 223 4134 www.crowell.com receiving notice of the award.
-Under the AAA/ICDR International Arbitration Rules (article 37(6)), a tribunal may modify, correct or vacate an interim award issued by an emergency arbitrator, but any other request to modify or interpret an award must be made by one of the parties.
+In general, it is up to the parties to request modification, correction or interpretation of the award.
+The RUAA and UAA provide that a party may move to modify or correct an award within 20 days of receiving notice of the award.
+Under the AAA/ICDR International Arbitration Rules (article 6(5)), a tribunal may modify, correct or vacate an interim award issued by an emergency arbitrator, but any other request to modify or interpret an award must be made by one of the parties (article 33).
 The FAA (section 11) allows a federal court to modify or correct an award upon request.